flaviens/gsoc-sim-mem/documentation.md

 Age management is used in two point of the delay calculator core:

-- As many common scheduling strategies consider request relative age at some point, including the currently implemented strategy, the relative age between elementary burst entries must be (at least partially) maintained.
+- As many common scheduling strategies, including the currently implemented one, consider request relative age at some point, the relative age between elementary burst entries must be (at least partially) maintained.
 - The oldest write slots must receive write data information first, as in AXI, write data requests correspond in order with the write address requests: the earlier write data requests correspond to the earlier write address requests.

 #### Write slot age matrix